 Over the last few months a number of interfraternal leaders were contacted by Bloomberg News seeking interviews about the FGRC and the FSPAC and our work together in Washington.

 We asked our lead lobbyist in Washington, Kevin O’Neill of Patton Boggs, to be the FGRC spokesperson with Bloomberg.
-Kevin spoke with the Bloomberg reporter five times over two days in May and June for a total of total of approximately 90 minutes.
+Kevin spoke with the Bloomberg reporter five times over two days in May and June for a total of approximately 90 minutes.

 We all know that media coverage of fraternities often relies on use of sensationalist narratives and clichés because a balanced examination of the issues requires more work for the reporter.
 We think the Bloomberg News articles this week were slanted and unfair, especially the article regarding the FGRC’s role in potential for federal hazing legislation.
 Rather than let the facts dictate the story, the Bloomberg reporter had a slant and omitted all facts that ran contrary to that viewpoint.